-A student who becomes ill at school should ask their teacher for a pass to the nurse's office.
+A student who becomes ill at school should fill out a digital hall pass instead of 'ask their teacher for a pass' to the Health Office.
 Only the students with emergencies will be received in the nurse's office without a properly signed pass.
 In case of accident or illness the nurse or other office personnel will tend to the need.
 A parent will be notified immediately in serious cases.
 No student will be allowed to leave the school premises unless parents or other authorized personnel have been notified and have given approval.